 OpenSwap AMA Recap

-Tell us more about OpenSwap; what was one of the main objectives in starting the protocol?
+Please tell us more about OpenSwap.
+What was one of the main objectives in starting the protocol?

-We at OpenSwap position ourselves as every crypto project’s BFF by providing a set of core tech to empower teams to establish sustained token health and attract liquidity from different chains.
-We hope our technologies can enable token projects to focus on what they do best- BUIDL!
-Our core technologies are:
+At OpenSwap, we position ourselves as every crypto project’s BFF by providing a set of core technologies to empower teams to establish sustained token health and attract liquidity from different chains.
+We hope our technologies can enable token projects to focus on what they do best — #BUIDL 👷🏽

-OpenSwap Bridge, a single-asset cross chain bridge that offers more efficient cross chain swapping of chain-native digital assets through the use of our single-asset vaults in a decentralized manner.
+OpenSwap Bridge, an ANY-to-ANY single asset #cross chain bridge that offers more efficient cross chain swapping of chain-native digital assets through the use of our single-asset vaults in a decentralized manner.

-Hybrid Smart Router, a set of smart contracts that identify potential swap paths leveraging both AMM pools and our liquidity queues, helping swappers identify the most cost- efficient routing based on the availability of liquidity queues and AMM pools.
+Hybrid Smart Router, a set of smart contracts that identify potential swap paths leveraging both AMM pool smart contracts and liquidity queue contracts, helping swappers identify the most cost-efficient routing based on the availability of liquidity queues and AMM pools.
+(This functions similarly to 1inch’s router)

-Liquidity Queue, an alternative method to the traditional AMM mechanism that can provide users the ability to make on-chain swaps at 0 slippage.
-The tech can also be used for a variety of DeFi purposes such as conducting on-chain private sales, offering on-chain guaranteed token buyback, token flash sales and much more.
+Liquidity Queue, an alternative method to the traditional AMM mechanism that can provide users the ability to make on-chain swaps at zero slippage 🔥🔥🔥.
+The Liquidity Queue technology can also be used for a variety of DeFi purposes such as conducting on-chain private sales, offering on-chain guaranteed token buyback (Anti-Rug IDOs and secondary raising), token flash sales, and much much more!

 How does OpenSwap differentiate itself from the other bridges currently available?

-Bruce: In the current cross chain environment, the most typical approaches that are being utilized are:
+Bruce: So to better understand this, firstly, we should all know that in the current cross chain environment, the most typical approaches that are being utilized are..

-Cross Chain Liquidity Pair Pool - The method experimented and led by Thorchain, where liquidity providers stake pairs consisting of a native token with Thorchain’s RUNE token in vaults that forms pools, abd Thorchain routes swap leveraging the common RUNE token to facilitate cross chain swaps.
-With this approach, swappers are able to receive native tokens on target chain instead of synthetics.
+Crosschain Liquidity Pair Pool — A method experimented and led by the likes of Thorchain, whereby liquidity providers stake pairs consisting of a native token with Thorchain’s RUNE token into pools, and Thorchain routes swaps leveraging the common RUNE token to facilitate cross chain swaps.
+With this approach, swappers are able to receive native tokens on the target chain instead of synthetics.

-Unlike the bridge types listed above, OpenSwap Bridge is introduced as a solution that offers more efficient cross chain swapping of chain-native assets through the usage of single asset vaults and a basket of decentralized mechanisms.
-With the incorporation of other OpenSwap technologies like liquidity queue and hybrid smart router, Open Interchain Protocol will form a fully transparent and capital-efficient end-to-end cross chain swapping solution.
+So unlike the conventional bridge types listed above, OpenSwap Bridge is introduced as a solution that offers more efficient cross chain swapping of chain-native assets through the usage of single asset vaults and a basket of decentralized mechanisms.
+With the incorporation of other OpenSwap technologies like liquidity queue and hybrid smart router, Open Interchain Protocol will form a fully transparent and capital-efficient end-to-end cross chain swapping solution!

-Could you expand a bit on your tokenomics and the utility of the OSWAP token?
+Could you please expand a bit on your tokenomics and the utility of the OSWAP token?

 Bruce: OSWAP token is the governance token of the OpenSwap ecosystem.
-The core purposes of the tokens are to incentivize usage of the OpenSwap platform, encourage users to get involved in governance, and enable a wide variety of platform privileges surrounding our core technologies and offerings.
+The core purposes of the $OSWAP token are to:

-Specific to the OpenSwap Bridge, upon mainnet release, users who wish to utilize OpenSwap Bridge as their cross chain solution will need OSWAP token as transaction fees for their cross chain activities.
-Furthermore, for people who are holding Bridge Troll NFTs, if they wish to become node validators for the OpenSwap bridge, they would need to stake OSWAP tokens as bond.
+Specific to the OpenSwap Bridge, upon mainnet release, users who wish to utilize OpenSwap Bridge as their cross chain solution will need OSWAP tokens as transaction fees for their cross chain activities.
+Furthermore, for people who are holding Bridge Troll NFTs, if they wish to become node validators for the OpenSwap bridge, they would need to stake $OSWAP tokens as bond.

-There are also many reasons to hold OSWAP surrounding other OpenSwap core offerings such as setting up the different types of liquidity queues for different purposes, as well as for users who want to participate in OpenSwap NFT loyalty program, they would need OSWAP for staking.
+Bruce: There are also many reasons to hold OSWAP surrounding other OpenSwap core offerings such as setting up the different types of liquidity queues for different purposes, as well as for users who want to participate in OpenSwap NFT loyalty program, they’d need $OSWAP for staking.

 What steps have you taken to enhance the security of your protocol?